onestardao/WFGY/EVIDENCE_TIMELINE.md

 By this point, the pattern is harder to dismiss as an isolated one-off.
 The same wedge is being adapted across multiple public stacks.

+### 2026/03/01 · FlashRAG reinforces cross-stack reuse

+**Track**
+Public ecosystem milestone

+**What became public**
+[FlashRAG PR #224](https://github.com/RUC-NLPIR/FlashRAG/pull/224) merged a public debug checklist and failure-mode-oriented surface.

+**Why this matters**
+By this point, the pattern is harder to dismiss as an isolated one-off.
+The same wedge is being adapted across multiple public stacks.

 ### 2026/03/04 · LightAgent extends the signal into multi-agent territory

 **Track**